ITS-HCD/nysds-react-demo/README.md

 # React Demo to showcase NYSDS usage
-This React Demo demonstrates a basic developer usage of the NYSDS components.
-Following the steps below, you can see how someone starting a new React project will use the NYSDS components.
+This demo shows how to use NYS Design System (NYSDS) components in a React project.
+Follow the steps below to see a basic setup and usage pattern.

 ## Getting Started
 > [!NOTE]
-> This repo contains two important branches:
+> This repo contains two key branches:
 > - main — A simple introduction demonstrating how the NYS Design System works.
 > - multipages — A more realistic multi-page setup (still under construction, so some components may be broken).
 Refer to the multipages branch for more context and implementation details.
 >
 > If you’ve already cloned this repo, run `npm install` and skip ahead to the next section.

-To start a new React project with the NYS Design System (NYSDS), install the required packages using `npm`.
-The [NYSDS reference site](https://designsystem.ny.gov/getting-started/developers/) covers general installation, but React integration differs slightly.
-We’ll reference components through `lit-react` wrappers.
+To start a new React project with NYSDS, install the required packages with `npm`.
+The [NYSDS reference site](https://designsystem.ny.gov/getting-started/developers/) covers general setup, but React integration requires using @lit/react wrappers.
 Below is a React + TypeScript setup:

 ```
 npm create vite@latest projectName -- --template react-ts